SarthakMakhija/clearcheck/README.md

     .should_not_contain_ignoring_case("word");
 ```

-### Beyond the Built-in: Unleashing the Power of Custom Matchers
+### Beyond the built-in: Unleashing the power of custom matchers and assertions

 While this crate comes loaded with a plethora of ready-made assertions, sometimes your testing needs demand a bespoke touch.
-**clearcheck** allows crafting your own custom matchers!
+**clearcheck** allows crafting your own custom matchers and assertions!

 The possibilities are endless:
 - **Domain-Specific Validation**: Craft assertions that understand the nuances of your business logic.
 - **Enhanced Readability**: Write clear and concise matchers that mirror your domain vocabulary, making your tests self-documenting and understandable.
 - **Reduced Redundancy**: Eliminate repetitive code by encapsulating complex validation logic within reusable matchers.

-Let's create custom assertion for password validation.
-Let's start by writing a custom matcher.
+Let's craft a custom password matcher with specific criteria like length, digits, and banned patterns.

 ```rust
 fn be_a_valid_password<T: AsRef<str> + Debug>() -> Matchers<T> {